Public Welfare Expenditures

 - How and why does spending differ across states?

-Nearly all (96 percent) of public welfare spending went toward operational costs, such as payments to Medicaid providers, payments to nonprofits or other private providers of public services for low-income beneficiaries, and program administration in 2016.
-The largest slice of current operational costs were vendor payments for medical care, which totaled $451 billion dollars in 2016, or 84 percent of state and local public welfare spending.
-The remaining 4 percent went toward direct cash assistance to low-income beneficiaries for programs such as TANF, Supplemental Security Income, and the Federal Low Income Home Energy Assistance Program.
-Less than 1 percent of expenditures were capital outlays.
+Nearly all (96 percent) public welfare spending went toward operational costs in 2017, including payments to Medicaid providers, payments to nonprofits or other private providers of public services for low-income beneficiaries, and program administration.
+The largest slice of operational costs were vendor payments for medical care, which totaled $544 billion dollars in 2017 (81 percent of all state and local public welfare spending).

-Nationally, 91 percent of state and local direct spending on public welfare occurred at the state level.
-In 35 states, local spending accounts for less than 5 percent of total direct general expenditures on public welfare.
-In all 50 states, local spending accounts for less than 20 percent.
-California (19 percent) New York (17 percent), and Wisconsin (16 percent) had the highest percentage of their public welfare spending at the local level in 2016.
-In California, this is because counties administer many public welfare programs, including TANF and Medicaid.
+Nationally, 91 percent of direct spending on public welfare occurred at the state level.
+In 37 states, local spending accounted for less than 5 percent of total direct general expenditures on public welfare.
+In all 50 states, local spending accounted for less than 20 percent.
+In 2017, the highest percentage of direct public welfare spending at the local spending was in New York (17 percent), Wisconsin (17 percent), and California (16 percent).
+For example, in California, counties administer many public welfare programs, including TANF and Medicaid.

-Between 1977 and 2016, other state spending grew more slowly than public welfare spending.
-In 1977, 13 percent of state and local spending went to public welfare compared with 22 percent in 2016.
-As noted previously, much of this increase was paid for with federal funds.
+Between 1977 and 2017, other state spending grew more slowly than public welfare spending.
+In 1977, 13 percent of state and local spending went to public welfare compared with 22 percent in 2017.
+Much of this increase was paid for with federal funds.

-State and local governments spent $1,972 per capita on public welfare in 2016.
 Public welfare spending goes to a range of programs, many of which determine eligibility according to federal rules based on individual or family income.
 Within these rules, states make determinations about who can access different programs.
 States also have varying rates of take-up of public welfare programs among eligible populations.
-Take-up rates can reflect individual and family decisions to apply for assistance, but states can also take actions that make it easier or more difficult for people to access benefits.
+And states can take actions that make it easier or more difficult for people to access benefits.

-In states with low spending per capita on Medicaid and the Children’s Health Insurance Program, children tend to constitute a higher-than-average share of total recipients.
-Children are relatively inexpensive to cover, and therefore spending per recipient and per capita is low in these states.
+In states with low spending per capita on Medicaid, children tend to constitute a higher-than-average share of total recipients.
+Children are relatively inexpensive to cover and therefore spending per recipient and per capita is low in these states.
 Low per capita spending could also reflect a state's strict eligibility requirements.

 Many programs, like Medicaid, have federal rules regarding eligibility.
 But even with Medicaid, states can apply for waivers to alter the design of the program.
-One other factor influencing public welfare spending is Medicaid expansion under the Affordable Care Act.
+One other factor influencing public welfare spending is Medicaid expansion under the Affordable Care Act (ACA).
 Following a 2012 Supreme Court decision, states were given the choice to either expand Medicaid coverage with new federal funding or retain pre-ACA eligibility levels.
 This has led to changes in Medicaid spending and related outcomes across states.
+As of January 2020, 36 states and the District of Columbia had accepted Medicaid expansion funds.

 Interactive Data Tools